 Producing breast milk is a highly energy-intensive process that involves various physiological changes in a mother’s body.
 It requires a significant amount of energy to synthesize and deliver the essential nutrients to the baby.
 The body utilizes energy to produce the milk, transport it to the mammary glands, and store it for subsequent feedings.
 Additionally, the energy expenditure of breastfeeding may vary depending on factors such as the baby’s age, the frequency and duration of breastfeeding sessions, and the mother’s own metabolism.

-See also How many calories in 1 medium poached egg
+See also How many calories are in a pint of stella

 Maintaining Maternal Health and Energy Balance